WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

 4. Make sure the PC can access the Horizon RDK through the network.

-5. Install ros2 foxy version and rviz2 on the PC side, using the following command:
+5. Install ros2 foxy version and rviz2 on the PC, using the following command:

 ```shell
   sudo apt install ros-foxy-rviz-common ros-foxy-rviz-default-plugins ros-foxy-rviz2